 When people think of Africa’s dangers, they think about easily transmitted diseases, crime, and not having clean water.
 This is surely a problem in some areas, but Africa is so big and has so many countries, religions, political systems, and natural differences, that is absolutely wrong to think of it as one whole.
 For example, the size of Africa is around 11.7 million square miles and the size of the United States is just 3.5 million.
 This is a great comparison of how big Africa really is.
 There are 54 countries in it, all with different governments and ways of life.
 There are almost 3000 different native languages spoken.
 Almost 1.3 billion people live in Africa.
 When it comes to religion, some people think that Africa has a dominant religion, but in reality, the two major religions of the world, Christianity and Islam are almost equally present at the continent.
 Around 47% of the population is Christian and about 44% are Muslim.
 We hope that this will bring a better picture of Africa when you think about visiting it.
-A good research about the place you like to visit is always the best idea.
+Good research about the place you like to visit is always the best idea.

 One of the biggest concerns for people that think about traveling to Africa is safety.
 They ask themselves if it is safe for them and their families to travel because of the harsh natural conditions of the continent.
 It is true that the biggest desert in the world, Sahara, is located in Africa and probably some of the deadliest forests too.
-All kinds of deadly animals can be found all around the continent, but this is not something that a traveler should be afraid of.
+All kinds of dead animals can be found all around the continent, but this is not something that a traveler should be afraid of.
 Just think of how deadly can be traveling to Arizona deserts or ending alone in the Grand Canyon, but still, millions of people live in Phoenix and the area.
 Same goes for Africa.
-Yes it is dangerous in some areas, but some places are simply amazing and worth the visit.
+Yes, it is dangerous in some areas, but some places are simply amazing and worth the visit.

 The biggest real problem that Africa’s facing is food and water.
 Millions of people in some countries are dying from famine and access to clean water.
 The food is a much more complex problem, but the water is really is to be fixed if people really put enough effort into it.
 Tourists should also have this in mind and carry some purifiers with them.
 People that tend to stay longer in places that have no clean water should carry water filter pitchers as their best solution.